Square For Restaurants POS Review

 - Automatic Gratuity: Another Square specialty.
 You can create automatic gratuity prompts for customers to increase profits or add specific percentages for large groups.

 - Tableside Ordering: Cut down on errors from tables to the kitchen by allowing servers to enter orders directly from the table while giving them more opportunities to interact with and serve customers.

-- Delivery Integration: Square has paired with Caviar to help customers set up delivery or pick-up options for the restaurant, which can all be managed directly from the POS.
-Customize orders for various dining options: For Here, To Go, Delivery, or Pick Up.
+- Delivery Integration: Square has paired with Caviar to help restaurants set up delivery or pickup options, which can all be managed directly from the POS.
+Customize orders for various dining options: for here, to go, delivery, or pickup.
 There are also integrations with Doordash, Postmates, and other online ordering businesses that will send orders directly to your POS, managing them in one convenient location.

 - Reporting: Among other standard reports for managing your business, Square lets you check exactly what type of discounts are being given to customers and the amounts.
 You can review sales by floor plan and by bulk or individual modifier sets.
 Review labor costs quickly in a simple-to-process layout.
 You can also set up a variety of customized reports for your unique needs.